humungus-gungi/bootyquest/README.md

  - Oasha locks the doors behind us.
 As the doors lock, the door is cut almost the rest of the way through - and is thrown across the room by force poser.

+# HEY KYLE THIS IS WHERE EXPERIENCE STARTS

 Session 13: Excitement!
 =================